ircdocs/modern-irc/index.md

 6. If the server support capability negotiation, [`CAP END`](#cap-message) will end the negotiation period and resume the registration.

 If the server is waiting to complete a lookup of client information (such as hostname or ident for a username), there may be an arbitrary wait at some point during registration.
-Servers should set a reasonable timeout for these lookups.
+Servers SHOULD set a reasonable timeout for these lookups.

 Upon successful completion of the registration process, the server MUST send the [`RPL_WELCOME`](#rplwelcome-001) `(001)`, [`RPL_YOURHOST`](#rplyourhost-002) `(002)`, [`RPL_CREATED`](#rplcreated-003) `(003)`, [`RPL_MYINFO`](#rplmyinfo-004) `(004)`, and at least one [`RPL_ISUPPORT`](#rplisupport-005) `(005)` numeric to the client.
 The server MAY send other numerics and messages.
 The server MUST then respond as though the client sent it the [`MOTD`](#motd-message) command, i.e. it must send either the successful [Message of the Day](#motd-message) numerics or the [`ERR_NOMOTD`](#errnomotd-422) numeric.